phantomstudios/react-share/README.md

 **A Note on Twitter Tags**

-Twitter will inherit `og:title`, `og:description` and `og:image` tags by default, so unless you want unique fields, respective fields in `TwitterHeadEmbed` should be left blank to avoid duplication.
+Twitter will inherit `og:title`, `og:description` and `og:image` tags by default, so unless you want unique fields, respective fields in `TwitterEmbedProps` should be left blank to avoid duplication.

 ### getFacebookUrl()